Franzdev8/five-minutes-fitness/README.md

 - __Navigation Bar__

-- At the left top of the page there is the website logo FIVE MINUTES FITNESS that links to the top of the home page.
+- At the left top of the page is the website logo FIVE MINUTES FITNESS that links to the top of the home page.
-- At the right top of the page (when you are looking on a smaller device, beneath the logo) there are links to Home, About Us and Sign Up.
+- At the right top of the page (when you are looking on a smaller device, beneath the logo) are links to Home, About Us and Sign Up.
 With those you can navigate to different pages on the website.
 - Screen shots of logo and menu links are below.
 - In the footer on the bottom of the page are icons for different social media portals, these are links that will open the respective social media in a new tab when clicked on.

 ![Navigation](assets/images/logo-and-navigation-bar.PNG)